Table Of Contents

 When our team set out to build a hosted version of Teleport, we had to make trade-offs to launch a production-grade product quickly.
 One of these trade-offs was to deploy Teleport solely in the US West.
 This allowed us to launch early, work with our earliest customers to understand who they are and where their infrastructure and users are located.

-One of the core concepts of the Teleport Access Plane is the identity-aware multi-protocol proxy.
+One of the core concepts of the Teleport Access Platform is the identity-aware multi-protocol proxy.
 After a single login with SSO and MFA, Teleport connects clients to all of their computing resources like SSH servers, Kubernetes clusters, databases, internal web apps running behind NAT, across all cloud providers and even edge locations.

 So early feedback we got was that the latency of proxying all traffic through the US West was utterly unusable from many regions.
 For example, when using SSH, one Teleport user reported more than 1 second delay between a keypress and a character appearing in the terminal.